-The town’s great tourist draw is Kronborg Castle, principally because of its literary associations as Elsinore Castle, the setting for Shakespeare’s Hamlet.
+The town’s single great tourist draw is Kronborg Castle (daily: June–Aug 10am–5.30pm; Sept–May 11am–4pm; Nov–March closed Mon; 90kr winter, 140kr summer), principally because of its literary associations as Elsinore Castle, the setting for Shakespeare’s Hamlet.
 There’s no evidence Shakespeare ever visited Helsingør, and the tenth-century character Amleth on whom his hero was based long predates the castle.
-Nevertheless, the Hamlet souvenir business continues to thrive here.
-The present castle dates from the sixteenth century when it jutted into the sound as a formidable warning to passing ships not to consider dodging the toll, and it remains a grand affair, enhanced immeasurably by its setting; the interior, particularly the royal chapel, is spectacularly ornate.
+Nevertheless, the cottage industry of Hamlet souvenirs thrives here.
+The present castle dates from the sixteenth century when it jutted into the sound as a formidable warning to passing ships not to consider dodging the toll, and it remains a grand affair, enhanced immeasurably by its setting; the interior, particularly the royal chapel, is memorably ornate.
 Beneath the castle are the casemates, gloomy cavernous rooms that served as soldiers’ quarters during times of war.